xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-05-05-my-new-minecraft-house.md

 </div>

 <p class="show-intro">
-the exterior of the hosue is inspired by some of the 16th-17th century farmhouses that i saw in the black forest, in germany. it has a big chimney and a campfire area out the back.
+the exterior of the house is inspired by some of the 16th-17th century farmhouses that i saw in the black forest, in germany. it has a big chimney and a campfire area out the back.
 </p>

 <div class="gallery">